Start is a program approved by the Washington legislature which

 allows qualifying high school juniors and seniors to take classes

-at Clark College which fulfill high school graduation requirements
+at Clark College which count toward high school graduation requirements

-or in the evening, along with “regular” college students.
+or in the evening, along with other college students.

 College credit is granted upon completion of the course requirements,